jimkang/mishear/README.md

 You can pass to `createMishear` an instance of [probable](https://github.com/jimkang/probable) that is configured the way you want.
 This is useful for producing deterministic results for tests.

+You can try running it from a terminal by running `node tools/run-mishear.js <your word here>`.

 Tests
 -----